-The information below will help you make a more informed decision on choosing this course for the semester.
+The information below (in addition to the Course Description page) will help you make a more informed decision on choosing this course for the semester.

 1. This is an introductory course

 We start everything from scratch.
 If you have never even heard of game theory before, this is the place to start (nevertheless, those who have should still read on).